Are you a non-Belgian in Ghent who is going abroad? Read here what you have to do before you leave Belgium.

 If you need the 'model 8 - Proof of removal from the national register' before your departure from Belgium, you can also exceptionally receive it at the counter.
-Make an appointment for this at Migration or a service centre.
+Call 09 266 71 50 to make an appointment.
 We will then retain your residence card.
-You will receive appendix 37 and a copy of your residence card.
+You will receive annex 37 and a copy of your residence card.

 Why do you have to report your departure?